-An important emphasis, she says, is "how biologically driven this is, because our survival as a species has depended on taking appropriate acconstantly evolving organisms that need to be constantly repaired.
+An important emphasis, she says, is "how biologically driven this is, because our survival as a species has depended on taking appropriate actions that are triggered by our emotions.
+We're constantly evolving organisms that need to be constantly repaired.
 And when we're in a negative state of mind, we can't repair ourselves.
 While negative emotions are a normal part of life, it's important that they are appropriate in duration and overbalanced with positive emotions.
 When people are in environments that support positive emotions, they're free to be productive, collaborative and creative."